abdur-rab-khan/data-structures-algorithms/Data Structure/basic_maths/01_gcd.md

 ---

-### 1. Euclid's Division Algorithm
+### 1. Euclid's  Algorithm

-> Euclid's Division Algorithm, It is used to find the **Greatest Common Divisor (GCD)** of two integers.
-In this algorithm, We repeatedly divide and find remainders until remainder becomes zero.
+> Euclid's Algorithm, It is used to find the **Greatest Common Divisor (GCD)** of two integers.
+In this algorithm, We repeatedly subtract the larger number by smaller one.
+Until of the number becomes **zero**.